Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day? Luke 14:5

 Aidan Hart Icons

-This is a course for use in Christian parishes, youth groups and seminary institutions.
+This is a course for use in Christian parishes, youth groups, seminary institutions or for individual study.
 It may also provide a useful framework for homilies.

 This course establishes that concern and compassion for animals is not a modern phenomenon, but one found both in the Bible and in the earliest teachings of the Christian Church.
 It provides an anamnesis of a lesser-known Christian tradition, where all animals are loved and protected by God and that their suffering is against God’s will.
 It reminds us that in our role as Image, we should strive to reflect the Archetype in our lives.
 At times, it also highlights the soteriological implications of our abuse and exploitation of God’s non-human animal beings.
 It reminds us that by causing harm to animals or by our indifference to it, human salvation is in jeopardy.
 It is written to facilitate Christian Church engagement with the subjects of climate change and animal suffering, which, though separate subjects, are deeply interconnected.